 Eat healthy meals regularly

 It can be very hard to get to sleep if your stomach is rumbling, or if you’ve eaten a large meal close to bedtime.
-When planning your evening meal try paying attention to what, and how much, you eat in, to ensure you are satisfied.
+When planning your evening meal try paying attention to what, and how much, you eat in order to ensure you are satisfied.

 Do not watch television in bed